DR. EPSTEIN’S COMPREHENSIVE Breast Augmentation Guide

 Studies should continue to collect and analyze data from silicone gel implant patients.
 However, the current state reveals that there are numerous scientifically sound studies in the medical literature that do not demonstrate any connection between silicone breast implants and "breast implant illness."

 The reader might feel that I am biased and presenting only information that absolves silicone gel filled implants from any connection to any disease process.
-However, I also have some “skin” in this game.
-My spouse and some of my daughters have silicone gel implants.
+However, I also have some "skin" in this game.
+My spouse and two of my daughters have silicone gel implants.
 We are all very comfortable with the long term safety profile of such devices.

 Prev Section: Breast Implant Associated – Anaplastic Large Cell Lymphoma (BIA – ALCL) »